echo3/echo3/resource/ReadMe.txt

 ------------------------------------------------------------------------------
 Echo is licensed under the Mozilla Public License.
-Please see the "licensing.txt" file in the /Licensing folder for more information.
+Please see the "Licensing.txt" file in the /Licensing folder for more information.

 ------------------------------------------------------------------------------